wiseman-timelord/Make-Windows-Gr8-Again/README.md

 Status : Alpha - Its not made yet, and likely it will be progressed only each time I install windows 8/2012...

 ### Description
-Like the name states, the project is intended to revamp windows, 8 and 2012, build 9200, for which turns out to still be a perfectly good OS for most applicatins and with update then some more.
-The start menu issues may be sorted out simply, some programs have version limits, and sometimes neccessary Legacy versions of applications.
+Like the name states, the project is intended to revamp windows, 8 and 2012, build 9200, for which turns out to still be a more optimized OS for, most applications and with update then some more.
+The start menu issues may be sorted out simply, some programs have version limits, and sometimes necessary Legacy versions of applications.
 Max Graphics is DirectX11/Vulkan1.2 level.
 Windows 8/2012 also has required tweaks/enables for full game experience.
-Windows 8/2012 beimg not such great idea for modern hardware, but good idea for the 2005-2015 hardware.
+Windows 8/2012 being not such great idea for modern hardware, but good idea for the 2005-2015 hardware.

 ### Preview
 - Here is the Batch Menu currently...